TheBoxyBear/charttools/docs/FileFormats/chart.md

 `<Key> = <Value>`

 The key is a string in the Song section, and a number everywhere else.
 The value type is either a string or a number, depending on what the key is.
 Numbers are always written in base 10.
+Strings are written with quotes which should be removed.

 ## Metadata